 Here are a few of the UX design interview questions at Google.
 Some senior UX designer interview questions that they recruiters at Google use to grill their candidates, to know their mindset and understanding of their knowledge base.
 These Google UX interview questions can help you as an aspirant gain a sense of perspective to answer the interviewers fluently and flawlessly –

-- What is the best skill of yours as a UX designer?
+- What is your best skill of yours as a UX designer?

 - What is your advice to someone trying to learn the skill you are good at?

 - You are testing a particular interaction.
-How would you conduct user interview?
+How would you conduct user interviews?

 - How do you overcome weaknesses in various personas?

-- How would you figure out the best option amongst three different UIs?
+- How would you figure out the best option among three different UIs?

 - How would you review a plan made by a team of engineers who want to figure out why users aren’t interacting with a specific feature?

-- How would you go about to find ten UX issues in your favourite app?
+- How would you go about finding ten UX issues in your favorite app?

-- How do you with the scepticism of people when it comes to usability research?
+- How do you with the skepticism of people when it comes to usability research?